anuraghazra/anuraghazra.github.io/content/case-studies/005-gyrododge.md

 }
 ```

-It's the important part of the class because it checks if the Player hits any Asteroids (rock) and depending on determine if the game is over or not.
+It's the vital part of the class because it checks if the Player hits any Asteroids (rock), and depending on that, it determines if the game is over or not.

 ## Game Class

 > [check out the code](https://github.com/anuraghazra/GyroDodge/blob/master/js/Game.js)

-Game class is just a state manager for the game which holds all the variables and state management
+Game class is just a state manager for the game, which holds all the variables and state management.

 we also have [AssetMan](https://github.com/anuraghazra/GyroDodge/blob/master/js/AssetMan.js) class which preloads all the assets for the game (sound effects)

 ## Setting Up

-And lastly but not least we have [index.js](https://github.com/anuraghazra/GyroDodge/blob/master/js/index.js) where i wrote all the necessary game logic and initialization.
+And lastly but not least, we have [index.js](https://github.com/anuraghazra/GyroDodge/blob/master/js/index.js) where I wrote all the necessary game logic and initialization.